webgefrickel/dotfiles/README.md

 Finally restart your terminal and vim again, and you are ready to go.

+## Additional stuff

+There are additional installation script for commonly used CLI-tools and software (mainly macOS specific) and some color schemes for different terminal emulators, see the folders install/, alfred/ and other/.

-## VIM
+## Vim

-I use a lot of plugins and custom syntaxes.
-They are all installed via neobundle - for a list of the plugins see vimrc.
+I use neovim as a default, with some selected plugins.
+Those plugins are managed with dein, see nvim/bundles.vim.